What is the Automated Import System (AIS)?

 If you use a customs agent

 You should contact your agent to get information on any changes to their procedures as a result of the introduction of AIS.
-This will vary depending on the agent, but for example, could include new procedures for the collection of additional data fields.
+This will vary depending on the agent, but, for example, could include new procedures for the collection of additional data fields.
 You must be certain that both you and your agent are prepared for AIS.

 Information for software providers

-Next: What will change under AIS?
+Next: What has changed under AIS?